-Katherine is an expert on current issues in corporate governance and household finance.
-She has published her research in peer-reviewed finance, accounting, and economics journals, including the Journal of Finance, the flagship journal for academic research in finance.
-Using theory and cutting-edge empirical methods, she has studied the effectiveness of board independence, CEO incentive pay, ownership by sophisticated institutional investors and blockholders, as well as regulatory reforms in corporate governance.
-In ongoing research, she is exploring household financial decision making and the role of obesity in financial markets.
+Dr. Guthrie is an expert on current issues in corporate governance and household finance.
+She has published her research in peer-reviewed finance and accounting journals, including Accounting Horizons, Critical Finance Review, Journal of Finance, Journal of Corporate Finance, and Journal of Business Ethics.
+She has studied the effectiveness of board independence, CEO incentive pay, ownership by sophisticated institutional investors and blockholders, as well as regulatory reforms in corporate governance.
+Currently, she is exploring biological influences on financial decisions.

 She is married and the mother to four children.
-Katherine enjoys spending time with her family and competing in triathlons and marathons.
+Katherine enjoys spending time with her family, gardening, teaching yoga, and competing in triathlons and marathons.

 Areas of Interest/Expertise